-Before starting your vehicle, adjust your seat, adjust the inside and outside mirrors, fasten your seat belt, and if present, instruct all other occupants to buckle their seat belts.
+Before starting your vehicle, adjust your seat, adjust both inside and outside mirrors, and fasten your seat belt.
+Make sure all occupants have securely fastened their seat belts.

 - When leaving the vehicle, always remove the key fob from the ignition and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
 Children should be warned not to touch the parking brake, brake pedal or the shift lever.